YahooArchive/mojito/docs/dev_guide/dashboard_tutorial/10_localization.rst

      }
    );

-For those who don’t read simplified Chinese,= the localized strings that we registered are simply the translations  of "Trib - YUI Dashboard" and "Trib - Mojito Dashboard".
+For those who don’t read simplified Chinese, the localized strings that we registered are simply the translations of "Trib - YUI Dashboard" and "Trib - Mojito Dashboard".

 .. _10_intl_addon-require: